 – Niebbo Cathedral (12th century) – medieval monument preserved from 1840 and classified ancient monument in 1875

+– The genovese citadel (1140) overlooking the gulf of Saint Florent.
 It formelly served to protect the town of Bastia.

 This one is situated on the eastern coast of Agriates.

-Saint Florent is situated at the entry of the small region of the Agriates Desert.
+It’s situated at the entry of the small region of the Agriates Desert.

 Its climate is arid where almost nothing grows except for undergrowth.